generation-org/jfsjd-final-project/task-4/README.md

 For this task, we'll be
 1. Creating a class to manage the items (products or posts)
 2. Adding a method to the class to keep track of items in our application
-3. Connecting up the New Item form to create items (products or posts).

 ## Walkthrough